Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

 A family of simple examples of Riemannian manifolds with concave boundary is given by certain complements of polar caps on standard spheres $S^n$.
 Let $S^n_r : = S^n \backslash B_r(p)$ be the complement of a `polar cap' of radius r.
 For $r < \pi/2$, $S^n_r$ is a concave domain in $S^n$.
 When $r = \frac{\pi}{2}$, $S^n_r$ becomes an upper hemisphere with totally geodesic (hence weakly concave) boundary.

+The hemisphere $S^n_+$ gives an example of a billiard with self-focal points at the boundary.
+Every geodesic leaving a point $q \in \partial S^n_+$ returns to $\partial S^n_+$ at the point $-q$ at time $\pi$ , then reflects from the boundary and returns to $q$ at time $2 \pi$.
+The reflected geodesic is the mirror image of the second half of the corresponding great circle on $S^n$.
+If $(S^2, g)$ is a convex surface of revolution for which $x \to -x$ is an isometry, then the same is true for each hemisphere bounded by the equator.

 For the hemisphere, the Cauchy data of eigenfunctions saturate the remainder bounds and sup norm of Corollary \ref{REMJUMP}.
-Indeed, the Neumann eigenfunctions of the upper hemisphere are restrictions of even eigenfunctions of $S^n$ under the antipodal map $x \to - x$, while the Dirichlet eigenfunctions are restrictions of the odd ones.
-Even eigenfunctions are even degree spherical harmonics, and odd eigenfunctions are odd degree spherical harmonics.
-The extremal eigenfunctions are restrictions of zonal spherical harmonics with pole on the boundary; zonal means rotationally invariant for the axis through the pole (and its anti-pode).
+We prove this in Section \ref{EXAMPLESECT} but sketch the idea here in the case of Neumann eigenfunctions.
+The Neumann eigenfunctions of the upper hemisphere are restrictions of even eigenfunctions of $S^n$ under the map $x_n \to - x_n$, while the Dirichlet eigenfunctions are restrictions of the odd ones.
+The extremal Neumann eigenfunctions are restrictions of zonal spherical harmonics with pole on the boundary; zonal means rotationally invariant for the axis through the pole (and its anti-pode).
 When $ r < \frac{\pi}{2}$, so that the boundary is strictly concave, the sup norm bounds on boundary traces are not achieved.
 When $r > \frac{\pi}{2}$ the boundary is convex, and again the sup norm bounds on Cauchy data of eigenfunctions are not achieved.
 All types of extremal behavior (i.e. for all $L^p$ norms) occur for the hemisphere.